How do I order copies of birth, death, marriage or civil partnership certificates?

 £10.00 statutory fee for each certificate (unless within one month of registration)

 Applications will be processed within two working days, however please allow up to 5 working days for family history certificates.
 Certificates are sent by second class post.
 Please note that no liability will be accepted by Dudley MBC for non-delivered items.
+You may choose to collect your certificates from Dudley Register Office, please indicate this on your application form and allow sufficient time for the application to be received and processed before collection.

 It costs £10.00 for a short or full copy of a birth certificate.
 Short copies of birth certificates are not suitable in all application processes, such as passports, and it may be more appropriate to order a full (standard) copy.